WUSS Open Survey Projects

 Hidden Cave

 This is a small cave located just inside the park boundary, it has three known entrances.
-The survey was started in summer of 2006 but due to the highly specific weather conditions needed to finish the survey, it is ongoing.
+The survey was started in the summer of 2006 but due to the highly specific weather conditions needed to finish the survey, it is ongoing.
 The cave is mostly hands and knees crawling and belly crawling through water so an extended period of draught is necessary to finish the survey, which has reached a length of over 200 meters.
 There is about another 100 meters of survey left.
-For more information or to find out when the next survey trip for Hidden Cave is, please contact the survey leader Kevin Kissell.
+For more information or to find out when the next survey trip for Hidden Cave is, please contact the officers.